-Figure 4.9-1: Illustration of BS type 1-O enclosure and Co-location reference antenna
+Figure 4.9-1: Placement illustration of BS type 1-O enclosure and co-location reference antenna

-Edge-to-edge separation d, between the BS type 1-O and the co-location reference antenna shall be set to 0.1 m.

-The alignment of the BS type 1-O and the co-location reference antenna shall be aligned in a common plane perpendicular to the mechanical bore-sight direction.
+The antenna fronts of the BS type 1-O and the co-location reference antenna shall be aligned in a common plane perpendicular to the mechanical bore-sight direction, as shown in figure 4.9-1.

-The co-location reference antenna and the BS type 1-O do not have to be the same width.
+The vertical radiating regions of the co-location reference antenna and the BS type 1-O composite antenna shall be aligned, as shown in figure 4.9-1.

-The vertical radiating regions of the co-location reference antenna and the BS type 1-O composite antenna are aligned
+NOTE: The width of the co-location reference antenna and the BS type 1-O may have different.

-For requirements where the frequency range of the signal at the co-location reference antenna is different from the BS type 1-O, a co-location reference antenna suitable for the frequency stated in the requirement is assumed.
+For co-location requirements where the frequency range of the signal at the co-location reference antenna is different from the BS type 1-O, a co-location reference antenna suitable for the frequency stated in the requirement is assumed.

 OTA co-location requirements are based on power at the conducted interface of a co-location reference antenna, depending on the requirement this interface is either an input or an output.
 For BS type 1-O with dual polarization the co-location reference antenna has two conducted interfaces each representing one polarization.